karenmeep/karenmeep.github.io/_posts/2016-02-09-on-mentors.md

 ![image alt text](image_1.jpg)

-Following basic content (Scala, TDD, ..), the group is split into pairs for a three week long project (nothing to PROD).
+Following basic content (Scala, TDD, ..), the group is split into pairs for a three week long project (nothing-to-production).
 By that time we will have collected enough data about our mentors and Kickstarters.
 At this milestone we may decide to make changes in the pairings.

 We ask one question: